-Matylda Wyszynska's Daughter Kasia
+Matylda Wyszynska With Her Daughter

-This is photo of my daughter Kasia.
+This is me with my daughter Kasia.

 After the war I terribly wanted to work and later, unbeknownst to Staszek, I went to work at a factory, in the machine room.

 Then I met my second husband.
 In 1953 I started working for the labor inspection and worked there until my retirement in 1984.